Introduction to teaching the here/recall command:

 12. How to use the E-Collar to Proof the command.
 It is assumed your Pup has been deemed mature enough (typically 7-8 months) to have been collar-conditioned and has had some field work.
 Begin by setting the E-collar transmitter just a level up from the minimum training level.
 Sensitivity of the stimulus adjustment varies a lot from transmitter model to model.
 You will have to set the stimulus level up enough to get the dogs attention, without undue pain.

 Next take your pup out to some different training areas.
-For the fist few lessons with the E Collar, use the check cord to make sure the dog comes to you, when you use the Collar on it.
+For the first few lessons with the E Collar, use the check cord to make sure the dog comes to you, when you use the Collar on it.
 The sequence of actions are as follows in quick succession.
 1. Blow Whistle.
 2. Say Here.
 3. Hit the pup with the E-collar.
 4. Pull pup to you with the check cord.
 5. Stop the E-collar stimulus.

 Start with areas that have little distraction.
 Work up to places with lots of distractions.
 Blow the Here whistle and give the Here command after the pup has run around a bit.
 If the pup responds and comes to you great.
 Praise and send it out again.
-Once it is clear the pup knows it can turn off the E-collar by coming to you, with out having to use the check cord, it is time to change up the sequence.
+Once it is clear the pup knows it can turn off the E-collar by coming to you, without having to use the check cord, it is time to change up the sequence.
 Keep recalling the dog periodically, without using the E-collar until it decides it’s not going to come to you.
 When that happens nick the pup with the E-collar.
 You will have to set the stimulus level up enough to get the dogs full attention, without undue pain.
-You want the pup to be uncomfortable , without it being tortured.
+You want the pup to be uncomfortable, without it being tortured.
 That feeling of discomfort is what is going to motivate the pup to comply with the command.
 When it comes praise it and repeat the sequence for about 10 minutes.

 I usually wait a couple of seconds before nicking the pup.
 If you wait to long the dog will quickly learn how much stalling it can get away with.
-Usually one nick will do the trick.
+Usually, one nick will do the trick.
 If it doesn’t either nick again or go up a little on the intensity level.
 A pup with good foundation training will quickly decide to comply.
-Also you can drop the verbal command or use it randomly after the first couple of sessions.
+Also, you can drop the verbal command or use it randomly after the first couple of sessions.

 The way to proof any command is to repeat the command until the dog refuses to obey.
 Then correct the dog for the refusal.
 This process teaches he dog that it must obey at all times in any situation.